MrH-rezroll/VirbelaHodge-EX1-Sample/Exercise2/EXERCISE_2.md

 ## Optional ##

+* Make use of a dependency injection framework to implement the functional goals using contracts, separating concerns
 * Add Unit Tests
 * Add XML docs
 * Have the logger also write to a file